Narusaki/CVT2D/README.md

 # CVT2D
 A Lloyd algorithm implementation constructing Centroidal Voronoi Diagram in 2D.
 It uses the Voronoi\_diagram\_2 and Nef\_Polyhedron\_2 package in CGAL and works on arbitrary boundary contraints (i.e. whether it is convex or concave, connected or multi-connected, genus-0 or multi-genuses).

+This is a new branch that use Matlab to deal with non-constant density function.
 ## Example

 <div align="center">